jalapic/engsoccerdata/README.md

 -  worstlosses.r            - worst losses for each team

--  maketable.r               - make a league table  - probably the quickest way to make a league table

--  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.

 ## What does england.csv contain?

 all top 4 tier games ever played 1888-2016

 - FL = Football League
 - PL = Premier League